1. Overview

 - We know to pause, sense inside, and listen when we notice this happening.

-Knowing all of this, why deprive our earth of something that she may be desperately in need of right now?
+Knowing all of this, why deprive our Earth of something that she may be desperately in need of right now?
+This can be an easy and very useful contribution that might prevent a great deal of conflict and inefficient effort.

-Those drawn toward analysis can offer their gifts, and those drawn to offer space and intuitively sense can offer their gifts.
-Focusing's can allow life-forward bridges to develop between both aspects of these efforts through its capacity for harmonization and articulation.
+Focusing can allow life-forward bridges to develop between all aspects of these efforts through its capacity for harmonization and articulation.

-This also takes a big load off of me feeling responsible for 'answers' or right solutions in these critical times.
-I am relieved at not having to 'figure it out for the earth.'
+This also takes a load off of me feeling responsible to have answers or right solutions in these critical times.

-I don't have to try to decide what she needs next.
+- I don't have to try to decide what she needs next.

-This doesn't mean that I don't have an important job to do.
+This doesn't mean that I don't have an important job to do:

-I feelvery responsible to listen and move as I am led, and I feel very responsible to speak what I hear from the Earth.
-And possibly to take action based on what I hear her ask for.
+- and possibly to take action based on what I hear her ask for.

 [ Top of Page ]